McDonald’s And Uber Eats Need Each Other Now More Than Ever

 This is a story of unexpected love.
 Some couples seem fated to end up together.
 Then there are unions rooted in circumstance — the kind that first grows out of need but blossoms into a thing of beauty over time.
 McDonald’s and Uber Eats could be the latter kind of partners.

 The couple is on the heels of celebrating its first anniversary, having come together just over a year ago to offer McDelivery starting in a few Florida cities.
-Things went well, executives said, so they took their relationship to second base, and as of today, they’ve expanded to more than 5,000 McDonald’s in the US (that’s one-third of all McDonald’s in the country), and to the chain’s locations in other countries as well.
+Things went well, executives said, so they took their relationship to second base, and as of today, they’ve expanded to more than 5,000 McDonald’s in the US (that’s one-third of all McDonald’s locations in the country), and to the chain’s locations in other countries as well.

 The Golden Arches’ CEO has described Uber Eats’ delivery as “an entirely new growth driver that societally wasn't present before.”
 Uber Eats now delivers from nearly 7,000 McDonald’s locations in 20 different countries.